-Be it a leading oil and gas industry, oil refineries, chemical plants, LNG plants, or mineral processing industry; everything has an explosive environment that increases the risk of ignition.
+Oil and gas industry, chemical plants and mineral processing industry has an explosive environment that increases the risk of ignition.

-Electrical Area Classification (EAC) plan is a process that determines the existence and extent of hazardous locations which further is used to identify and install appropriate electrical equipment in areas at risk of flammable substances igniting from a spark.
-This plan/document consists of plot plan drawings, elevation drawings and descriptions of flammable materials, which are key to regulate which types of electrical equipment is safe to install and where to install them.
+HAC is a process that determines degree and the extent of hazardous area.
+HAC helps to select appropriate electrical equipment in areas at risk of flammable substances igniting from a spark.
+HAC plan and elevation drawings are key to determine types of electrical equipment is safe to install in Hazardous Area.

 Australian standard AS/NZS 60079 is harmonised with IEC 60079, so that the national certificate of conformity (ANZEx) is accordingly fully aligned with the international certificate of conformity (IECEx).
 Equipment certified to IECEx can therefore be used almost without exception in Australia without the need for further testing or hazardous area approvals.

-Scope for certified technicians and fields to work in Australia
+Scope for EEHA certified technicians and fields to work in Australia

 The careers for certified technicians are financially rewarding and professionally satisfying, for those willing to up-skill and enhance their careers after a Hazardous Area Electrical training.
 The electrical industry is rapidly growing and will continue to produce the need for qualified professionals, with electrical and instrumentation technicians being amongst the highest-paid trade professionals.
 The key for industrial electricians to stay gainfully employed is to acquire skills and knowledge that will continue to be in demand during the plant operation phase i.e., Electrical equipment in hazardous areas, Instrumentation and Control, High Voltage Switching Operations and Battery Storage etc.

-Project management vision provides a professional development course for electricians, electrical engineers, and instrument technicians who have a keen interest in developing their skills of designing, installing, maintaining, and inspecting equipment to prevent hazards in the industry.
+PMV offers several professional development courses for electricians, electrical engineers, and instrument technicians who have a keen interest in developing their skills of designing, installing, maintaining, and inspecting equipment to prevent hazards in the industry.

 PMV provides students with a career pathway in Hazardous Area to the highest vocational qualification in Australia- UEE61211 Advanced Diploma of Engineering – Explosion Protection.